hackclub/winter/Erik-Dennis.md

 3. Buy Smart lights
 4. Install and setup Home Assistant
 5. Connect Devices (Ring Cameras, Smart Lights, Thermostat)
+6. Create Webpage Interface
+7. Add RDP for remote control and easy setup
+8. Mount Pi to the wall as a smart controller
+9. Research APIs and integration

 ## Budget